bimdata/documentation/src/viewer/customize_the_ui.md

 bimdataViewer.registerWindow(windowConfigurationObject);
 ```

-Then, if this window is displayed, the header will be displayed `flying` like on the image bellow.
+Then, if this window is displayed, the header will be displayed `flying` like on the image below.

 <p align="center">
   <img width="70%" src="/assets/img/viewer/Viewer-1_window_special.png" alt="Flying header on siple window.">
 </p>

 ::: warning
-The flying header is possible only if one window is displayed only.
-If there is two windows displayed, even if they have the flyingHeader property set to true, the header will be displayed as a top bar.
+The flying header can only be enabled when one window is displayed.
+If there is more than one windows displayed, even if they have the flyingHeader property set to true, the header will be displayed as a top bar.
 :::

 ### No header